simonlipson/machine_learning/README.md

 ### Conclusion

 Whilst I don't believe that IBM's Watson or my classifier will be able to outperform a human at deciphering personality traits anytime soon, I do believe that it was cool to see that machines could process text in a better than random way.
 I found it very interesting to be able to connect to a service as cool and futuristic as Watson from my own living room and get results within seconds.
-When services like these get better with time, there will be many awesome possibilities that can be achieved by the top-of-the-line data scientists and the living-room data scientists.
+When services like these get better with time, there will be many awesome possibilities that can be achieved by data scientists with fewer resources than large organizations.
+I plan to take full advantage of all of these opportunities.

+---

 # AFL Game Win Loss and Margin Predictor (Classification and Regression)
 ![](https://www.blueseum.org/show_image.php?id=28865&scalesize=0&nocount=y)